-As of December 31, 2022, we had twelve full-time employees.
+As of December 31, 2023, we had twelve full-time employees.
 None of our employees are represented by a collective bargaining agreement and we have never experienced any work stoppage.
 We believe that we maintain good relations with our employees.
 Our employees are highly skilled, and many hold advanced degrees and have experience with drug development.
 Our future performance depends significantly upon the continued service of our key scientific, technical, and senior management personnel and our continued ability to attract and retain highly skilled employees.
 We provide our employees with competitive salaries and bonuses, opportunities for equity ownership, development programs that enable continued learning and growth, and a robust employment package that promotes well-being across all aspects of their lives.
 In addition to salaries, these programs include potential annual discretionary bonuses, equity awards, healthcare and insurance benefits, paid time off, family leave, and flexible work schedules, among other benefits.
-We have taken proactive steps throughout the COVID-19 pandemic to protect the health and safety of our employees.
-We may take further actions, in compliance with all appropriate government regulations, that we determine to be in the best interest of our employees.